FedCampus/FedCampus-FLplatform/fedml-platform/readme/fedml-simulations/subwork_tianjun.md

 With limit local updates, it does not need to manually set the epochs

-$3.$ Rebuild the anaconda, now FedML simulations can be run on my own computer; Flower installed
+$3.$ Rebuild the anaconda, now FedML simulations can be run on my own computer; Flower installed (Spend some time on it)

 ### ~ 4/6